Loft Conversion Ensuite Ideas For Any Space

 Create extra space with roof windows

 If you’re dealing with a small loft ensuite and you’re searching for a few extra inches of head space in the eaves, consider adding roof windows.
 Not only can these provide natural light and ventilation, but they’ll likely be recessed as part of their design and can free up a little bit of headspace, perfect for above toilets and sinks that have had to be installed under a sloping ceiling.
 Better yet, skylights and roof windows are usually considered permitted development, as long as they meet certain conditions.
+To enhance their functionality and convenience, you might also want to look into electric blinds for skylights.

 Consider a dormer window